-The Different Back to School Run campaign is launching August 23 in Ireland.
-Here's a Q&A with the organizers to learn more about the campaign strategy and what we hope to achieve.
+The Different Back to School Run campaign ran from August 23 to September 6, 2021 in Ireland.
+Here's a Q&A with the organizers to learn more about the campaign strategy.

 What is the goal of this campaign?
 How will you know if you’ve reached that goal?